deanmlittle/hello-solana-asm/Readme.md

     .ascii "Hello, Solana!" # define "message" as used above
 ```

-# Linking
-Our linker file has been reasonably optimized to remove junk we don't need, leading to a compiled program size of only 1,168 bytes.
-Here's what it's actually doing.
+The program and its linker file have been reasonably well-optimized to remove junk we don't need, leading to a compiled program size of just 1,168 bytes, and consuming just 104 CUs.